harrow22/Intel8080/README.md

 # Intel8080 Emulator
 Project to develop as close to cycle-accurate of an Intel 8080 emulator as I can.
 It passes the full test suite found [here](https://altairclone.com/downloads/cpu_tests/).

-I created this mainly for use with my (future) [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) project and emulator development experience in general.
-Also to learn how to create a basic c++ library.
+I created this for use with my [Space Invaders emulator](https://github.com/harrow22/SpaceInvaders).

 ## Usage
 ### Dependencies